 The lost curtain of the second line has to do with fixed order, how things "should be".
 When the world is as it "should be", small deviations can feel like big disasters.
 In an old YiJing there is a verse for hex.63 about a spiders web - "throw it in the ditch".
 A spiders web is a perfect piece of art, but tiny things can destroy it completely.

 Ji2Ji4. a pot of food and a man turning away from it, or belching.
 He has finished eating.
 FE2197, [M453], GSR.515c: to complete, finish, exhaust, all, entirely, since, after; particle of perfect tense.
 JI4: water or a river (2) and a field of grain, all being alike (3 and 3a), meaning uniform, equal, of equal length.
 Meanings: a ford, to ford, to cross a stream; to relieve, to aid; to succeed, to be up to standard; to benefit, benefits.
-Pronounced JI3 it means: various, numerous, elegant and dignified.
+Pronounced JI3 it means: various, numerous, elegant and dignified, an area in the lower reaches of the Yellow River.

 The trigrams: Water above Fire.